Nicole Starosielski: Academic career

+Starosielski is author or co-editor of over thirty articles and five books on media, infrastructure, and environments, including: The Undersea Network (2015), Media Hot and Cold (2021), Signal Traffic: Critical Studies of Media Infrastructure (2015), Sustainable Media: Critical Approaches to Media and Environment (2016), Assembly Codes: The Logistics of Media (2021), as well as co-editor of the “Elements” book series at Duke University Press.

 The Undersea Network and Surfacing

-In her book The Undersea Network Starosielski examines the underwater telecommunications cable infrastructure that allows the internet to operate.
+In her book The Undersea Network, Starosielski examines the underwater telecommunications cable infrastructure that allows the internet to operate.
 The book covers the history of the cables, as well as the geography of the underwater network.
 In addition, the book discusses the cultural, political, and environmental implications of underwater cable infrastructure.
 The Undersea Network includes an analysis of the contingencies of the internet as well as information network myths and challenges.
+Starosielski argues that the environments the cables occupy are historical and political realms, where the network and the connections it enables are made possible through deliberate negotiation and manipulation of technology, culture, politics and geography.
+She traces the cable systems from the ocean depths to their landing zones on beaches in the South Pacific, bringing visibility to the materiality of the wired network that is often taken for granted in our "wireless" world.

 Surfacing is a website designed as a companion to Starosielski's book.
 The project was developed by Nicole Starosielski, Erik Loyer, and Shane Brennan, with additional writing from Jessica Feldman and Anne Pasek.
 The website shows non-lineal archival photographs along with text and information about various areas and countries that are connected through the Pacific's underwater cable network.
 Surfacing also discusses the history of the underwater cable network and some of the modern day challenges of the system.